 Essential user permit

 Essential user parking permits are for professionals who need to park in any of Medway's CPZ when working in the community.

 Carer parking permits are for professionals who need to park in any of Medway's CPZ to provide help and care in the community.
 They are restricted to a maximum stay of 2 hours.
 This permit is not valid for parking at the business address where it is registered.

 Late night parking permits allow the permit holder to park in a single car park between 7pm and 9am.
 You can only use the car park specified on the permit.

-Worshipper parking permits are for patrons to attend their place of worship on Sundays and bank holidays only.
+Worshipper parking permits are for people to attend their place of worship on either Saturdays and bank holidays or

 You must pick one of these options.